edmondburnett/twitter-text-python/README.md

     [('https://github.com/burnettedmond/', (57, 87))]

-To use the shortlink follower
+To use the shortlink follower:

     >>> from ttp import utils
     >>> # assume that result.urls == ['http://t.co/8o0z9BbEMu', u'http://bbc.in/16dClPF']